-If using a new construction bracket cutting the drywall should not be necessary continue with "Connecting the Speaker" instructions on the next page.
+If using a new construction bracket for the size of the speaker being installed, cutting the drywall should not be necessary.
+Continue with "Connecting the Speaker" instructions on the next page.

 Installing WITHOUT a New Construction Bracket:

 Use the cutout template supplied with the speaker for guidance in cutting the drywall, following "Using the Template" instructions below.